Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Data that are actually used to produce images

 For aesthetic rendering and/or astronomical outreach use, it is by far better to use a celestial sphere that looks like a real one.
 The simple way to obtain this is by using actual pictures of the sky seen from Earth.
 Many such high resolution pictures of this exist.
 One of the most famous is the one made by A.~Mellinger some time ago~\cite{mellinger09}, at the same epoch as the one made by S.~Brunier~\cite{brunier09}.
 Unsurprisingly, the latter was much advertised in French speaking countries, whereas the former was mostly known in the rest of the world.
 Independently however of the astonishing quality of these two pictures, both suffer from the fact that stars are part of the pictures in the sense that their appear to be impainted on the celestial sphere.
 This is not satisfactory for the reasons given in Sec.~\ref{sec_stars}.

-For this reason, it is better to look for a full sky picture of the celestial sphere whose star have been removed.
-Whether or not this could be done starting from these existing and highly star crowded pictures is not known to the author, however this was achieved in a rather clean way by the 2MASS collaboration which produced a starless picture of the celestial sphere~\cite{2mass}.
+For this reason, it is better to look for a full sky picture of the celestial sphere whose individual bright stars have been removed.
+This could presumably be done with some dedicated software such as SExtractor~\cite{bertin96}, however this could also be very simply achieved in a rather clean way by the 2MASS collaboration which produced a starless picture of the celestial sphere~\cite{2mass}.
 It seems that the pictures is not actually ``starless'', but that the luminosity of each pixel was computed by averaging the luminosity of the stars over some windows function.
 The picture obtained in this way is of moderate size ($2400 \times 4700$ pixels) corresponding (once borders are removed) to a resolution of around $4.8'$ per pixel.
 This is a factor $\sim 5$ coarser that the natural resolution of human eye, however, for practical purposes, what is of interest is the ratio between the digital resolution of the produced images and that of the images that are used for rendering.
 If one considers normal (for modern screen standards) pictures of around $1280$ pixel wide corresponding to a view computed with an opening angle of $90$~degrees, then the theoretical resolution of such a picture is around~$4.2'$ which is only marginally better than the 2MASS picture, which is therefore is sufficient for many purposes.